-5 Conclusions and Future Work
+5. Conclusions and future work

 We have presented an efficient noise tolerant shape-based approach to image retrieval.
+Our system combines two powerful methods, an efficient algorithm for retrieving shapes based on a novel similarity criterion and a geometric hashing technique, to maximize efficiency and intuitiveness.
 The algorithm currently yields the best match, but it can be easily extended the k best matches; in this case, a heap of size k is used to hold the k current best candidates.